Meemaw/react-redux-typescript-boilerplate/README.md

 A highly scalable `react-redux-typescript-boilerplate` with focus on best practices and painless maintenance.

-> This project was bootstrapped with [Create React App Typescript](https://github.com/wmonk/create-react-app-typescript).
+> This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### Features